AdamOron/LightweightCompiler/README.md

 # Instructions
 You will need NASM installed on your machine & added to your system's PATH (ended up switching to NASM, MASM was a tad problematic).

-Source files must be written to a TXT file.
+Source code must be written to a TXT file.

 After cloning the project, head into src/LightweightCompiler.cpp and update `sourceDir`, `outputDir` and `projectName`.
 `sourceDir` is the directory in which your project is written.